AmandaHarvey2001/CONI_Isotope/README.md

 ## Instructions for Use

 ### Description of Directory Contents
 Within the CONI_Isotope Directory are 3 subdirectories containing their respective files for data analysis: Data, Scripts, and Shapefiles.
-Shapefiles have been sourced from the [_Global Self-consistent, Hierarchical, High-resolution Geography Database_](https://www.ngdc.noaa.gov/mgg/shorelines/) avaliable through the National Center for Environmental Information.
-Note, an API for Stadia Maps is neccessary for SampleMap.R script and can be obtained at https://stadiamaps.com/.
+Precipitation Data from Shapefiles have been sourced from the [ Northwest Alliance for Computational Science & Engineering at Oregon State University PRISM Weather Data Set](https://prism.oregonstate.edu/).
+Shapefiles were avaliable through the National Center for Environmental Information's [_Global Self-consistent, Hierarchical, High-resolution Geography Database_](https://www.ngdc.noaa.gov/mgg/shorelines/).

 Below, I will describe the function and neccessary data/shapefile components for each R code file in the Scripts subdirectory.
 Numbers at the beginning of script names represent the recommended order of execution.